dbrgn/threema-gateway-rs/README.md

 [![Crates.io Version][crates-io-badge]][crates-io]
 [![Crates.io Downloads][crates-io-download-badge]][crates-io-download]

-This is a mostly-complete implementation of a blocking Threema Gateway client library in Rust.
+This is a mostly-complete implementation of an asynchronous Threema Gateway client library in Rust.
 For implementation status, see feature list below.

 [Docs](https://docs.rs/threema-gateway)